Institutional Review Board (IRB)

 - Graduate student projects are to be submitted by a faculty member who will serve as faculty mentor for the project.
 The graduate student will serve as principal investigator.

 - If you are unfamiliar with the issues and terms of human subject research, use the CITI Program Human Subjects Research Course in the appropriate concentration area (biomedical research or social & behavioral).
 If you have had limited training in human subject research, you are encouraged to add a copy of the certificate the tutorial provides to your submission (to demonstrate that you understand the issues involved in human subject research).

-For more information, contact the Institutional Review Board at IRB@taylor.edu.
+For more information, contact Dr. Kris Johnson, Director of the Office of Sponsored Programs, at email@example.com.